We'll help you find the right solution for your needs

-- Savings plans include retirement assets such as IRAs, 401(k) Plans, ESOPs, and Thrift Savings Plans.
+1. Savings plans.
+These include retirement assets such as IRAs, 401(k) Plans, ESOPs, and Thrift Savings Plans.

-- A defined contribution plan is one in which the value of the plan is determined in part by the amount of contributions made into the plan.
+2. Defined contribution plan.
+This is one in which the value of the plan is determined in part by the amount of contributions made into the plan.
 The money contributed may be invested and grow.

-- With a defined benefit plan, an employee is provided a monthly payment starting at retirement age and ending at the end of his/her lifetime.
+3. Defined benefit plan..
+These are plans where an employee is provided a monthly payment starting at retirement age and ending at the end of his/her lifetime.

 Savings plans such as an IRA are considered "cash" plans since they may be liquidated before retirement age.
 They are divisible as part of a divorce.
 However, before any division may occur, a custodian of the account must receive and review a certified copy of the court order dividing the plan.
 Additionally, the spouse receiving a portion of the plan must fill out documents relating to the manner of payout.
 IRA proceeds may be cashed out and paid directly to the receiving spouse or they may be "rolled" over into a new IRA in the name of the receiving spouse.
 However, the tax consequences related to cashing out the plan may reduce the plan proceeds by more than thirty percent (30%) for taxes and early withdrawal penalties.

 The valuation of a defined contribution plan can be determined by multiplying the account balance by the percentage of vesting.
 This is a relatively simple way to value the plan and determine marital value.
 Generally, such plans may be divided currently with each party receiving one half of the current vested value.